 Randi is our Executive Director and is a founding partner of IndieSpace.
 Randi’s background is in theater, arts advocacy and commercial real estate and spans over the last 20+ years.

-Randi also has a background in commercial real estate, specializing in contract review and due diligence, that she has parlayed into Wreckio receiving free rehearsal space from commercial owners for the last 14 years.
+Randi also has a background in commercial real estate, specializing in contract review and due diligence, that she parlayed into Wreckio receiving free rehearsal space from commercial owners for 14 years.
 Randi used this unique combination of real estate and theater expertise to support other indie theater creators with space issues.
 Randi is a board member of the League of Independent Theater and Chair of the Real Estate Committee.
 She secured a 5,000 sf space for The League that offered free rehearsal space for two years to over 24 indie theater companies.
+She operates a rehearsal space program at The Times Center serving hundreds of indie artists each year.
 She also created a program called Charter Barter that pairs theater companies with schools, exchanging free rehearsal space for educational theater workshops.
 The program is active in one Queens school and will be expanding to several others over the next two years.

 In 2012 Randi founded the Indie Theater Fund, www.indietheaterfund.org, a foundation that supports artists creating independent theater in NYC.
-The Indie Theater Fund represents 270+ companies and venues in NYC that contribute a nickel per ticket they sell to a pool of money to support members of their community.
-The Indie Theater Fund is responsible for establishing the first Endowment (Forever Fund) solely for the independent theater community and the only Emergency Fund which grants vital resources to artists facing an emergency within 48 hours of the request.
-The Fund also prioritizes unrestricted grants with a focus on paying artists, meeting needs specifically set by the community.
+The Indie Theater Fund represents 460+ companies and venues in NYC that contribute a nickel per ticket they sell to a pool of money to support members of their community.
+The Indie Theater Fund is responsible for establishing the first Endowment (Forever Fund) solely for the independent theater community and the only Emergency Fund which grants vital resources to indie artists facing an emergency within 48 hours of the request.
+The Fund also prioritizes unrestricted grants with a focus on paying artists from under represented perspectives, meeting needs specifically set by the community.

 Affiliations and Awards

 Randi is a member of the Network of Ensemble Theaters, A.R.T.
 New York and The League of Professional Theater Women.
 She was named an Indie Theater Person of the Year in 2013.
 In 2014 she was named An Indie Theater Hero and Influencer and was inducted into the Indie Theater Hall of Fame.
 In 2015 Randi was named an Indie Theater Leading Light.
+In 2018 Randi was honored to receive a Citation from the City Council of New York for Service to her Community.
 Randi graduated with honors with a BFA from New World School of the Arts/ University of Florida.
-She lives in Astoria with her husband Sam, son Eli and fur son Captain Nemo.
+She lives in Astoria with her husband Sam and son Eli.

 Paul is a founding partner of IndieSpace.
 Paul has a real estate career spanning over 20 years dedicated in New York City.
 Paul is a proud native New Yorker and believes that arts advocacy and support is essential to continue civic diversity and be part of a vibrant City.